elixir-europe/plant-brapi-to-isa/README.md

 Test your endpoints [here](http://webapps.ipk-gatersleben.de/brapivalidator/) for BrAPI compliance.

 BrAPI to isa is tested and optimized for BrAPI version 1.0, 1.1, 1.2 and 1.3.
-NOTE: BrAPI 2.0 is NOT supported
+NOTE: BrAPI 2.0 is NOT yet supported

 ## Output